ProjetCristallo/CrystalMaze/README.md

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Authors
-Thomas Bombrun, Dimitri Bouleau, Thomas Coeffic, Caroline Ramomnd, Théo Van-Lede.
+Thomas Bombrun, Dimitri Bouleau, Thomas Coeffic, Caroline Ramond, Théo Van-Lede.